Singapore Company Registration in 2023: Complete Guide

 Advantages of Registering a Company in Singapore

-If you're thinking about setting up a business, Singapore could be your perfect launchpad.
+Singapore could be your perfect launchpad if you're considering setting up a business.
 It offers a business-friendly environment and a wealth of benefits.
 Registering a company in this dynamic, innovation-driven city-state comes with many benefits for you to turn your entrepreneurial dreams into reality.

 Thinking about setting up a company?
 Singapore's attractive tax benefits might just seal the deal.
 Here's the lowdown:

-- More Tax Reductions: Incorporating a company lets you create employee benefits programs that can be classified as business expenses, reducing taxable income.
+- Attractive tax reductions: Incorporating a company lets you create employee benefits programs that can be classified as business expenses, reducing taxable income.

 - Singapore's stable jurisdiction and robust financial infrastructure make it easy to access capital, spurring a vibrant start-up scene.
-In 2016, US$3.5 billion was invested in private equity and VC alone.
+In 2016, US$3.5 billion was invested in private equity and venture capital alone.

-- Opening a corporate bank account in Singapore is straightforward, especially with help from service providers like Osome.
+- Straightforward corporate bank account opening, especially with help from service providers like Osome.
 Plus, local banks offer great Letters of Credit support for international trading.

 Singapore isn't just a hub for venture capital; it's also got a government that loves innovation and entrepreneurship.
 They offer a range of grants, tax incentives, and assistance schemes.
-If your business is in specific economic sectors, you might even get labour cost subsidies.
+You might even get labour cost subsidies if your business is in specific economic sectors.

 The Productivity Solutions Grant (PSG) is a great example.
 It helps cut the cost of digitising your business.
 You could even score up to 70% off your yearly accounting fees if you're eligible.
 Overall, Singapore is a pretty great place for entrepreneurs.